yghlc/lingcaohuang/_pages/about.md

 <!---about my research and expertise
  --->
-I am a Research Assistant Professor at the Institute of Space and Earth Information Science, The Chinese University of Hong Kong (CUHK).
+I am a Research Associate at the Department of Earth and Environmental Sciences, The Chinese University of Hong Kong (CUHK).
 I have an engineering background in information on remote sensing and photogrammetry and have strong skills in image processing and feature extraction.
 I shifted my focus to monitoring changes on Earth's surface, especially permafrost, and understanding the controlling factors when I started pursuing my PhD in 2016. <!-- During my leisure time, I play badminton regularly and also participate in amateur competitions occasionally.  -->

 ### Research:
 I use remote sensing to observe the changes on Earth's surface and try to understand the driving factors by combining modeling and various data, including topography, meteorology, and in-situ measurement, with a focus on the cold regions and coastal areas.